False Personation Law & Defense

 The law on the crime of false personation is found at California penal code section 529.

-False personation means to pretend to be someone else to harm the person whose identity is impersonated or to gain a benefit for the person who impersonates (pretends to be someone else).
+False personation is a legal term that essentially means to pretend to be someone else to harm the person whose identity is impersonated or to gain a benefit for the person who impersonates (pretends to be someone else).

 To prove that the defendant is guilty of PC 529, the district attorney must prove: